fekerel/cbrn-to-fakeapi/GUIDE.md

    - Work on a dedicated branch named `ai-<tool-name>-<date>`.
    - Generate/modify files according to this guide only.
    - Run `npm run test:fake` and ensure tests execute.
   - Produce artifacts: list of files changed, summary of endpoints covered.
+  - Coverage artifact (auto): After tests, a file `coverage/summary.json` is generated containing unique endpoints hit (METHOD + path), per-file breakdown, and parsed test titles (`testsWithTitles`) following the convention in 4.1.
+You don’t need to write this manually; it is collected via HTTP interceptors during tests.

 4. Collection
    - We will collect branches and compare: